-As Inventory carries a debit balance, so crediting it will reduce the value of the Inventory account.
+As Inventory carries a debit balance, crediting it will reduce the value of the Inventory account.

 - It is difficult to estimate the correct Market price.
 Market price keeps on changing, and proper estimation is difficult.

-- If the change is temporary and the write-down is done, then it will reflect the loss in the accounts, which is not true.
+- If the change is temporary and the write-down is done, it will reflect the loss in the accounts, which is false.

 Application of Lower of Cost or Market

-The Lower of Cost or Market rule can be applied in industries that face the difficulty of losing the inventory value quickly.
+The Lower Cost or Market rule can be applied in industries that face the difficulty of losing inventory value quickly.
 Mainly mobile phones lose their value within months of their launch.
-So this method will be really helpful in the mobile phone industry, and it will help stakeholders to estimate the true picture of inventory that the company is carrying.
+So this method will be really helpful in the mobile phone industry and help stakeholders estimate the true picture of the inventory that the company is carrying.

-If there is a market crisis that is not predicted to reverse in the short term, the rule will also help to estimate the correct value of the inventory.
+If a market crisis is not predicted to reverse in the short term, the rule will also help estimate the correct value of the inventory.

-Companies use the Lower of Cost or Market rule-following USGAAP.
-This rule is applicable in many industries and helps to portray the true picture of the company in front of stakeholders.
+Companies use the Lower Cost or Market rule following USGAAP.
+This rule applies in many industries and helps portray the company’s true picture in front of stakeholders.

 Some of the advantages are given below:

-- As the inventories reflect correct value, so research analyst can predict the sale more accurately.
+- As the inventories reflect the correct value, research analysts can predict the sale more accurately.

-- The loss from revaluation reduces the taxable income, which decreases the tax burden of the company.
+- The loss from revaluation reduces the taxable income, which decreases the company’s tax burden.

 Some of the disadvantages are given below:

-- Companies may try to reduce the profit in order to escape from the tax burden.
+- Companies may try to reduce their profit to escape from the tax burden.

-- If the change in market price is temporary and the inventory is written down accordingly, then it may lead to the incorrect recording of loss.
+- If the change in market price is temporary and the inventory is written down accordingly, it may lead to an incorrect recording of losses.

-The lower of Cost or Market method is useful for proper recording of inventory.
-The method is followed by USGAAP and helps to portray a true picture to the stakeholders.
-Proper analysis regarding the correct market price should be done before writing down the value of inventory.
+The lower Cost or Market method is useful for properly recording inventory.
+USGAAP follows the method and helps to portray a true picture to the stakeholders.
+Proper analysis regarding the correct market price should be done before writing down the inventory value.